 The Matchbox Diary by Paul Fleischman, illustrated by Bagram Ibatouline

 An Italian Great-Grandfather shares stories with his great-granddaughter as she explores his diary of collected items in matchboxes from his childhood.
 She learns about his immigration with his family to the United States and the difficult life they had facing racism and working as a child.
 Finally, he was able to go to school and his matchbox diary led him to a career as a typesetter. [picture book, ages 6 and up]

-Mariane Leone tells an actual story of an Italian worker, her mother, who worked in the Newton factories before getting married.
-I met Mariane at a literacy event and found out that she grew up in Nonantum, another village of Newton.
+Mariane Leone tells the actual story of an Italian worker, her mother, who worked in the Newton factories before getting married.
+I met Mariane at a literacy event and found out that she grew up in Nonantum, another village in Newton.

 The Plant Hunters by Anita Silvey

 When the Chinese discovered the secret to creating silk, they held the monopoly on silk production worldwide.
 The industry was such a boon to Chinese trade that an imperial decree was issued which condemned to death anyone who attempted to sneak silkworms or eggs out of the empire.

 The West finally cracked the secret in 552 CE when the Byzantine emperor Justinian sent two Nestorian monks to central Asia.
 The monks hit the eggs in their hollow bamboo staves. from HistoryAnswers.co